You Should Know: Blue Light, Screen Time and Babies

 Screen use effects all of us really, but newborns, infants and toddlers and particularly vulnerable to the negative effects of screen time.
 Their systems are still immature so screens and blue light may take a greater toll.

 - Possible Delayed Speech and Sensory Processing – When computers or TV’s are on adults say fewer words, giving infants less chance to learn speech.
+Add in the child’s media use and even less communication happens.

 - Developing Circadian Rhythm Disruption – Blue light exposure in the evening leads to confusion between day and night.
+This is true for adults too.

 - Melatonin Suppression – Prolonged exposure to blue light after the sun goes down may interfere with the natural increase in melatonin levels, making it harder for infants and toddlers to fall asleep.

-As Pediatrician David L. Hill, MD, FAAP says: I hear a lot of parents say, ‘But my baby likes it!’
-Infants may stare at the bright colors and motion on a screen, but their brains are incapable of making sense or meaning out of all those bizarre pictures.
-Babies learn to speak by watching us.
-So in addition to confusion at what they’re seeing on screen, the amount of words they’re hearing from us drops as well (AAP).
+I hear a lot of parents say, ‘But my baby likes it!’
+Infants may stare at the bright colors and motion on a screen, but their brains are incapable of making sense or meaning out of all those bizarre pictures. -David L. Hill, MD, FAAP, pediatrician and spokesperson for the American Academy of Pediatrics (AAP).

 Blue light is present in sunlight and is a natural component of the light spectrum.
 If blue light is already present in just about everything we see, why should we worry about limiting exposure in infants?
 The answer is because artificial exposure to blue light confuses infants’ immature systems.